0xadada/0xadada.github.io/_posts/2020-03-15-elasticity-versus-discipline.md

     <q>The Fed will now accept triple-A rated tranches of existing commercial mortgage-backed securities and newly issued collateralized loan obligations.
 Under TALF, the Fed lends money to investors to buy securities backed by credit-card loans and other consumer debt.
 The Fed has made $100 billion available for that program and didn’t increase the amount Thursday.</q>
     <a href="https://www.wsj.com/articles/fed-announces-new-facilities-to-support-2-3-trillion-in-lending-11586435450?emailToken=541e2dedd6bede9b4d6ae9d44a2a062c7HuWo9MeoBNqhzmd09hf0IEjJVhb1HTeGJkTRwnEgr2wW1szbCZ9iSqB5eAUfJ5MrTaa7qUHJRxPktf+vdJ7dWh4tMok+E1cIneDsYK4DiTVjOvzKtS2+Vbq7iqpfucG">Fed Expands Corporate-Debt Backstops, Unveils New Programs to Aid States, Cities and Small Businesses</a>

+[^5]:
+    Update: January 25, 2021<br>
+    Added a chart of the FRED M2 Money Stock from the Federal Reserve Bank of St. Louis.<br />
+    M2 is closely watched as an indicator of money supply and future inflation, and as a target of central bank monetary policy.
+M2 is a calculation of the money supply that includes all elements of M1 as well as "near money."
+M1 includes cash and checking deposits, while near money refers to savings deposits, money market securities, mutual funds, and other time deposits.
+    These assets are less liquid than M1 and not as suitable as exchange mediums, but they can be quickly converted into cash or checking deposits.